Skip to main content

 Descriptions guide the model and function as prompts.
 Write them to be model-friendly and reusable.

-Be descriptive and concise.
-Avoid long narratives that dilute signal and increase latency.
+• Be descriptive and concise.
+Avoid long narratives that distracts the model and increase latency.

-Avoid positional language: “date at the bottom/right/green box” as won’t provide context the way you think (ocr is a single line as input).
+• Avoid positional language: “date at the bottom/right/green box” as won’t provide context the way you think (ocr is plain text, single lined as input to the llm).

-Expand abbreviations in parentheses to teach the model: e.g., “ABC (NL basic)”.
+• Expand abbreviations in parentheses to teach the model: e.g., “GM (General Motors)”.

 Choosing Field Types

-List of strings: multiple homogeneous values where order may matter (e.g., line item notes).
+• List of strings: multiple similar values where order may matter (e.g., line item notes).

 Bounding Boxes